leapcode/pysqlcipher/mail/src/leap/mail/smtp/README.rst

 Leap SMTP Gateway
 =================

+The Bitmask Client runs a thin SMTP gateway on the user's device, which intends to encrypt and sign outgoing messages to achieve point to point encryption.

+The gateway is bound to localhost and the user's MUA should be configured to send messages to it.
+After doing its thing, the gateway will relay the messages to the remote SMTP server.

 Outgoing mail workflow:

-    * LEAP client runs a thin SMTP proxy on the user's device, bound to localhost.
-    * User's MUA is configured outgoing SMTP to localhost.
-    * When SMTP proxy receives an email from MUA:
+  * SMTP gateway receives a message from the MUA.

-        * SMTP proxy queries Key Manager for the user's private key and public keys of all recipients.
+  * SMTP gateway queries Key Manager for the user's private key.

-        * Message is signed by sender and encrypted to recipients.
+  * For each recipient (including addresses in "To", "Cc" anc "Bcc" fields), the following happens:

+    - The recipient's address is validated against RFC2822.

+    - An attempt is made to fetch the recipient's public PGP key.

+    - If key is not found:

-        * If recipient's key is missing, email goes out in cleartext (unless user has configured option to send only encrypted email).
+      - If the gateway is configured to only send encrypted messages the recipient is rejected.

+      - Otherwise, the message is signed and sent as plain text.

+    - If the key is found, the message is encrypted to the recipient and signed with the sender's private PGP key.

-        * Finally, message is gatewayed to provider's SMTP server.
+  * Finally, one message for each recipient is gatewayed to provider's SMTP server.

 Running tests